skylight-hq/skylight.digital/pages/toolkits/service_design_framework/methods/affinity_mapping.md

 Once you document insights, problems, opportunities, and questions, sort them into next steps: do nothing, add to backlog, nice to have, and further research needed.
 Depending on the complexity of the insights and the voices in the room, you may want to run a [prioritization workshop](/work/toolkits/service-design-framework/methods/prioritization-workshop/) instead of this step.

 ### 6. Share
 The insights you gain from affinity mapping will guide many of your next steps.
-Share the MURAL board, photos of the in-person board, or a research report based on the exercise with stakeholders to foster alignment.
+Share the Mural board, photos of the in-person board, or a research report based on the exercise with stakeholders to foster alignment.